ISSB Ups the Ante for Climate Disclosures for Mid-Market US Companies

 Mid-market companies should look at building an ESG program and measuring, reporting, and managing climate-related matters as an investment in longevity, and an opportunity to provide accountability and leadership around these pressing issues with external stakeholders.

-Good.Lab helps clients build an ESG program, unpack the landscape of climate disclosures, and has designed an GHG Emissions Calculator that simplifies the process of measuring Scope 1, 2 and 3 GHG emissions, so you can quickly and confidently arrive at an estimate.
+The bottom line for mid-market company leaders is simple: now is the time to begin thinking about climate reporting and how ESG fits into your long-term business strategy.
+Good.Lab helps clients build an ESG program, unpack the landscape of climate disclosures, and has designed a GHG Emissions Calculator that simplifies the process of measuring Scope 1, 2 and 3 GHG emissions, so you can quickly and confidently arrive at an estimate.

 Disclaimer: Good.Lab does not provide tax, legal, or accounting advice through this website.
 Our goal is to provide timely, research-informed material prepared by subject-matter experts and is for informational purposes only.
 All external references are linked directly in the text to trusted third-party sources.